About sexual assault

 Your child will need your help and support with decision-making during the medical care and examination process.
 You can ask the doctors what to expect, including whether you can stay with your child.

 Your child will also have a counsellor or an advocate throughout the forensic medical examination.
 This person’s role is to provide support, psychological assessment and care.
-This person can explain your child’s legal rights and what’s involved in the medical and legal process.
+This person can explain your child’s legal rights and the steps in the medical and legal process.
 This person can also let you know about how to best support your child after a sexual assault.

 Counselling after sexual assault